 GEDC Airbus Diversity Award Recipients

-Yacob Astatke, 2016 Award Recipient – Dr. Yacob Astatke is Interim Associate Dean of Engineering for Undergraduate Studies at Morgan State University in the USA.
+2016 Award Recipient – Dr. Yacob Astatke is Assistant VP for International Affairs at Morgan State University in the USA.
 For the past 13 years, he has worked to improve the delivery of engineering education in Ethiopia through teaching graduate courses, sharing best practice and delivering training.
 He led the implementation of Mobile Studio Technology and pedagogy in five universities in Ethiopia and has been instrumental in facilitating the donation of equipment and other resources.

 2015 Award recipient – Professor Fadi Aloul from the American University of Sharjah, UAE was selected as the Award recipient for his key role in developing a common first-year programme at the AUS, which introduces undergraduate students to the engineering profession, stimulating their critical thinking, creativity and innovation.
 To date, over 10,000 students from 92 nationalities have taken part, with an average of 35 percent female students.